• Skip to primary navigation

-Elevator is a streamlined little WordPress plugin with only one purpose – to soothingly transport your visitors back to the top of the page!
-Read all the documentation to get the most out of Elevator for WordPress.
+Elevator WordPress plugin has only one purpose – to soothingly transport your visitors back to the top of the page!

-Elevator is now available to install from the WordPress Plugin Repository, or you can install manually with FTP.
+Using the endearing Elevator.js script created by Tim Holman, Elevator is now available to install from the WordPress Plugin Repository.

 1. Login to your WordPress admin.